New Paragraph

 Defining ABA Therapy

 ABA therapy is a method of therapy used to foster positive behavior change through a systematic process of intervention strategies.
 It's grounded in the principles of behaviorism, which asserts that behaviors can be learned and unlearned as a result of the consequences they produce.
-Central to ABA is the use of positive reinforcement to increase desirable behaviors and decrease unwanted ones, thereby helping individuals develop functional skills and reduce maladaptive behaviors.
+Central to ABA is the use of positive reinforcement to increase desirable behaviors and decrease unwanted ones, thereby help the child learns to develop functional skills and reduce maladaptive behaviors.

 In clinical practice, ABA therapy is characterized by its personalized and goal-oriented nature.
 Interventions are tailored to the individual's unique needs, goals, and preferences, and can be applied in diverse settings, including the home, school, and community settings.
 The overall aim of ABA therapy is to help individuals with autism and other developmental conditions lead more independent and successful lives, both in the present and in the long run.